vaclavsvejcar/svejcar-dev/content/drafts/2019-11-14-troubles-with-future.md

 } yield a + b + c
 ```

 This works beacuse of the _eager evaluation_ nature of `Future`.
-The computation of values for fields `futureA`, `futureB` and `futureC` starts independently before the `for` block is performed.
-The problem here is that the code behaves differently based on how it's structured and code author must be aware of this.
+The computation of values for fields `futureA`, `futureB` and `futureC` starts independently and before the `for` block is performed.
+The problem here is that the code behaves differently based on how it's structured and programmer must be aware of this.
 If `Future` was _lazily evaluated_, both examples would behave the same.

 # Monix Task to the rescue
 [Monix][web:monix] is popular _Scala_ library, providing various tools for composing asynchronous programs.
-One of the data type provided by this library is [Task], representing (possibly) asynchronous computation.
+One of the provided data types is [Task], representing (possibly) asynchronous computation.
 Here is the overview of key architecture differences between `Task` and `Future`:

 |            | evaluation | memoization               |
 |------------|------------|---------------------------|
 | __Future__ | _eager_    | _yes (forced)_            |
 | __Task__   | _lazy_     | _no (but can be enabled)_ |

 Using `Task` is very similar to using `Future`.
-Main difference is that instead of `ExecutionContext`, you need the [Scheduler][scaladoc:Scheduler] (which is basically just wrapper around it), but you need it only at point when you need to actually evaluate the Task:
+Main difference is that instead of `ExecutionContext`, you need the [Scheduler][scaladoc:Scheduler] (which is basically just wrapper around it), but contrary to `Future` it's required only when the value is evaluated.

 ```scala
 import monix.eval.Task